 The biggest operational change is that billing staff need to track metrics they have never tracked before.
 Under fee-for-service, your team focuses on clean claims, fast submissions, and denial follow-up.
 Under value-based care, they also need to monitor quality scores, coordinate care documentation across providers, and report on patient outcomes that affect reimbursement.
 Many practices find that their existing billing infrastructure was not built for this level of complexity.

-Common Value-Based Reimbursement Models
+Understanding the 4 Key Value-Based Reimbursement Models

 Not all value-based care programs work the same way.
 The reimbursement model your practice participates in determines how payments are calculated, what risks you take on, and how your billing processes need to adapt.
 Here are the models most practices encounter.

-Pay-for-Performance (P4P)
+How Pay-for-Performance (P4P) Works

 Under pay-for-performance, providers receive bonus payments (or face penalties) based on specific quality metrics.
 Medicare’s Merit-based Incentive Payment System (MIPS) is the most well-known example.
 Practices report on quality measures, improvement activities, promoting interoperability, and cost, then receive a payment adjustment based on their composite score.
 In 2025, MIPS adjustments can increase or decrease Medicare payments by up to 9%.

-Bundled Payments
+Understanding Bundled Payments

 Bundled payment models set a single price for all services related to a specific episode of care.
 For example, a joint replacement bundle might cover the surgery, hospital stay, rehabilitation, and any complications within 90 days.
 If the total cost comes in below the bundle price, the practice keeps the difference.
 If costs exceed the bundle, the practice absorbs the loss.
 This model is common in orthopedics, cardiology, and oncology.

-Shared Savings Programs
+How Shared Savings Programs Reward Quality

 Accountable Care Organizations (ACOs) are the primary vehicle for shared savings.
 Participating providers agree to manage the total cost of care for a defined patient population.
 If spending comes in below a benchmark while quality targets are met, the savings are split between providers and the payer.
 Medicare Shared Savings Program (MSSP) ACOs currently serve more than 13 million beneficiaries.